You may have the right to pass on your tenancy to someone else in certain circumstances.

 Most people find a ‘swap’ through word of mouth or through an advert in local newspapers, shops or post offices.
 You can also use the national House Exchange scheme which lists council and housing association tenants who want to swap their homes.

-Click here to join the House Exchange.
+Use the House Exchange website to register.
 Within two working days of you registering, you can use the website to look for a tenant to swap homes with.
 The website is updated every day.

 If you die, your partner or relative may have the right to take over your tenancy.
 This is called ‘succession’.
 This cannot happen if this tenancy was passed to you through a succession or was transferred to you by a relative during their life.
 They also have to have lived with you for at least 12 months immediately before you die.